Disciple-makers are people who pray.

 Each month, our Prayer Ministry Team offers a specific prayer focus, working under the belief that communal prayer is a powerful and world-changing exercise.

-October Prayer Focus
+November Prayer Focus

 Please join us in praying for the following:

-October Prayer Focus
+November Prayer Focus

 Please join us in praying for the following: